 As women in the U.S. and many other countries are having children later and later in life, this problem has greatly increased.
 Late diagnoses are further enhanced by the increased utilization of long-term hormonal contraception methods, which hide early signs of POA.
 As a consequence, by the time women receive a diagnosis of POA, they often require in vitro fertilization (IVF) to conceive and, in most severe cases, even IVF with the use of donor eggs to build families. to conceive and, in most severe cases, even IVF with use of donor eggs to build families.

 Prospective risk screening for POA

 Since CHR is well known for special expertise in treating women with POA, CHR physicians see such patients on a daily basis.
-It was this repeated experience of seeing affected women, often emotionally devastated when told of their diagnosis at advanced ages, that created the motivation to seek a method of early diagnosis of POA, offering women more and better choices.
-Since POA develops insidiously (without very obvious symptoms), CHR investigators concluded that only a prospective risk-screening algorithm would offer hope of early diagnoses.
+It was this repeated experience of seeing affected women, often emotionally devastated when told of their POA diagnosis at advanced stages, that created the motivation to seek a method of early diagnosis of POA, offering women more and better choices.
+Since POA develops insidiously (without very obvious symptoms), CHR investigators concluded that only a prospective risk-screening algorithm would offer hope of early diagnosis.

 Read more about What’s My Fertility at CHR

 It is possible to improve a woman’s egg quality.
 The most important factor in treating a woman...